Chidoge/RFC913/README.md

 **IMPORTANT: You MUST run these automated tests BEFORE testing program manually, otherwise the provided test answers will not match with the program output.**
 The Makefile runs 6 different test sets.
 The server output will be printed to the terminal as if you were actually running the program.
 Instructions:
-1. Make sure you are in the same directory as the Makefile
+1. Make sure you are in the same directory as the Makefile (root)
 2. Open a terminal
 3. Run ```make clean```
 4. Run ```make run_server```